Who we are

 Our initiating support group has reduced due to everyday life movements and shifting job/role priorities and will not be able to provide proactive energy for much of the coming year.

-Our core group will reconvene in November 2023 and discern our future together then.
-It’s been a wonderful five years working with passionate peace educators, prophets and prototypes….pace e bene to you all.
+Our core group will reconvene in 2024 to discern our future together then.
+It’s been a wonderful six years working with passionate peace educators, prophets and prototypes….pace e bene to you all.

 Peace and Nonviolence Education Australasia was inspired on 1st January 2017 by the Papal Peace Message entitled Nonviolence: A Style of Politics for Peace.